Snowman Paper Plate Craft For Kids [Free Template]

 - Download the snowman paper plate template, print it, and cut out the pieces.

-- Cut out the snowman’s head from the paper plate by cutting just outside the smallest center circle of the plate.
+- Begin by cutting out the snowman’s head from the paper plate by cutting just outside the smallest center circle of the plate.

-- Glue the snowman’s carrot nose in the middle of the two cheeks.
+- Next, glue the snowman’s carrot nose in the middle of the two cheeks.

 - Use the black marker to draw on the snowman’s eyes and mouth.